CasticOne/CasticOne/README.md

-- 👋 Hi, I’m @nsalamba
+- 👋 Hi, I’m @CastiOne
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning
 - 📫 How to reach me ...